pdb2aln.RdExtract sequence from a PDB object and align it to an existing multiple sequence alignment that you wish keep intact.

 The more advanced (and also more useful) effect is giving complete mappings

-from the column indices of the original alignment (aln$ali
+from the column indices of the original alignment (aln$ali) to

-atomic indices of equivalent C-alpha atoms in the pdb
+atomic indices of equivalent C-alpha atoms in the pdb.
+These mappings

 are stored in the output list (see below 'Value' section).
 This feature